First, what is a KTP laser?

 Upon exposure to the sun, freckles will reappear if they have been altered with creams or lasers and not protected from the sun, however freckles usually fade as we grow older and with reduced exposure to the sun.
 Freckles are not a skin disorder, but while some people view freckles as enhancing a youthful look, some view freckles as blemishes and seek treatment to reduce their appearance.

-As with all Laser therapy treatments, the frequency and number of treatments will depend on your skin type, the area affected and the size of that area.
-Contact us to arrange a free consultation to discuss a treatment plan that suits your needs.
+As with all Laser therapy treatments, the frequency and number of laser treatments will depend on your skin type, the area affected and the size of that area.
+Contact us to arrange a free laser consultation to discuss a laser treatment plan that suits your needs.

 Cafe-au-Lait Macules (Spots)